-- A rear-end collision: This type of accident occurs when the front of one vehicle collides with the rear-end of another vehicle.
+- A rear-end collision: This type of accident occurs when the front of one vehicle collides with the rear end of another vehicle.
 These accidents are most often the result of the following car tailgating the lead car and not having enough time to come to a safe stop if the lead vehicle suddenly stops or slows.
-The occupants of either vehicle can suffer a concussion due to the back and forth motion of the head that is caused by the impact of the two cars colliding.
+These accidents are especially common when roadway conditions are busy, and traffic backs up quickly.
+The occupants of either vehicle can suffer a concussion due to the back-and-forth motion of the head that happens from the impact of the two cars colliding.

-- Head-on collisions: A head-on collision is caused when the front of one vehicle makes contact with the front of another vehicle.
-This type of accident is often caused by wrong-way driving or the force of a previous collision pushing one of the vehicles involved into oncoming travel lanes.
-Because of the forward motion of both vehicles when the collision occurs, the force of a head-on collision is increased, generally resulting in more serious injuries.
+- Head-on collisions: A head-on collision occurs when the front of one vehicle makes contact with the front of another.
+This type of accident often happens due to wrong-way driving or the force of a previous collision pushing one of the vehicles involved into oncoming travel lanes.
+Because of the forward motion of both vehicles when the collision occurs, the force of a head-on collision increases, generally resulting in more serious injuries.
 The violent jolt of this type of impact can result in a concussion for the occupants of either vehicle.

-- Broadside collisions: This type of accident, also known as a side-angle crash or a T-bone accident, occurs when the front of one vehicle collides with the side of another vehicle.
-This type of accident generally occurs in an intersection when one driver fails to yield the right-of-way to another.
-The injuries are often most severe for occupants sitting on the side of the vehicle that was struck, due to less protective features on the doors of vehicles as opposed to the front of the vehicle.
-This is particularly true when a smaller vehicle is struck broadside by a larger vehicle such as an SUV or truck.
-The occupants in either vehicle are at risk of suffering a concussion due to the back-and-forth or side-to-side motion of the head upon impact.
+- Broadside collisions: This type of accident, also known as a side-angle crash or a T-bone accident, occurs when the front of one vehicle collides with the side of another.
+This type of accident generally occurs at an intersection when one driver fails to yield the right-of-way to another.
+They can also happen on highway merge lanes, where the merging driver fails to yield the right of way and collides with the side of a through-moving vehicle.
+The injuries are often most severe for occupants sitting on the side of the vehicle that was struck due to less protective features on the doors of vehicles as opposed to the front of the vehicle.
+This is particularly true when a smaller vehicle is struck broadside by a larger vehicle, such as an SUV or truck.
+The occupants in either vehicle are at risk of a concussion due to the back-and-forth or side-to-side motion of the head upon impact.

 The Dangers of Concussions

 The brain is a complex organ that controls all of the body’s voluntary and involuntary responses.
-While the hard shell of the skull protects the brain from many types of damage, the skull can also serve as a catalyst for some of the damage caused as the brain is jolted back and forth within it.
-While doctors sometimes call concussions “mild” traumatic brain injuries, many concussed individuals could attest that there is nothing mild about a traumatic brain injury.
+While the skull’s hard shell protects the brain from many types of damage, the skull can also be a catalyst for some of the damage caused as the brain is jolted back and forth within it.
+While doctors sometimes call concussions “mild” traumatic brain injuries, many concussed individuals can attest that there is nothing mild about a traumatic brain injury.
 Concussions can result in lifelong disabilities.

 The brain has only a limited ability to recover from damage sustained.
 This is why brain injuries so often result in permanent disabilities.
-While the symptoms of a concussion often subside within days or weeks after the injury, some people suffer permanent effects from this type of brain injury also.
-When an individual suffers effects from a concussion for more than ten days after the initial injury, it is called post-concussion syndrome.
+While the symptoms of a concussion often subside within days or weeks after the injury, some people also suffer permanent effects from this type of brain injury.
+It is called post-concussion syndrome when an individual suffers effects from a concussion for longer than doctors expect after the initial injury.